angular/angular/aio/content/guide/form-validation.md

 </code-example>

 Note that we check if:
-- the `FormGroup` has the cross validation error returned by the `identityRevealed` validator,
+- the form has the cross validation error returned by the `identityRevealed` validator,
 - the user is yet to [interact](guide/form-validation#why-check-dirty-and-touched) with the form.

 This completes the cross validation example.
 We managed to: